 At the same time, the welfare of the nation or the rights of individuals may require that some documents not be made available.
-As long as threats to peace exist, for example, there must be military secrets, a citizen must be able in confidence to complain to his government and to provide information just as he is-and should be-free to confide in the press without fear of intimidation on reprisal of few My week to describe the few fairness to individuals also requires that information accumulated in personnel files be protected from disclosure.
+As long as threats to peace exist, for example, there must be military secrets, a citizen must be able to confidence to complain to his government and to provide information just as he is-and should be-free to confide in the press without fear of intimidation or reprisal.

+Fairness to individuals also requires that information accumulated in personnel files be protected from disclosure.